Aricg/aricg.github.io/plan.md

 * Ticket to Merged
 * Alert to Revert
 * Collect pain points
-* Pick operators to sit down with after meetings and pair work for a span.
+* Pick operators to sit down with after meetings:
   * learn their systems, their workflows, itemize what takes up their time.

 >My friend and co-worker Jessica had an unreasonable work load during release time, we analyzed her tickets.